alta-lang/alta/docs/getting-started.md

 Great!
 Now you're ready to jump into the code!

 ## Getting something on the screen
 With that set up, let's go ahead and throw you into the deep end.
-Put the following code into a file called `hello-world.alta` and see if you can figure out what this does all on your own:
+Put the following code into a file called `hello-world.alta` and see if you can figure out what this does:

 ```alta
 import printf from "io"